Flood Advisory issued for St. Joseph by NWS - NewsBreak

 Flood Advisory issued for St. Joseph by NWS

-Effective: 2021-08-06 20:30:00 EDT Expires: 2021-08-06 21:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-07 02:29:00 EDT Expires: 2021-08-07 03:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: St. Joseph The National Weather Service in Northern Indiana has issued a * Flood Advisory for Northwestern Elkhart County in north central Indiana Northeastern St. Joseph County in north central Indiana Southeastern Cass County in southwestern Michigan St. Joseph County in southwestern Michigan * Until 1030 PM EDT. * At 729 PM EDT, trained weather spotters reported heavy rain in the advisory area due to thunderstorms.
-Minor flooding is already occurring.
-Between 1 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include South Bend, Elkhart, Mishawaka, Sturgis, Three Rivers, Georgetown, Simonton Lake, Granger, Gulivoire Park, Osceola, Constantine, Bristol, White Pigeon, Centreville, Edwardsburg, Colon, Roseland, Union, Nottawa and Mottville.
-Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: St. Joseph FLOOD ADVISORY REMAINS IN EFFECT UNTIL 4 AM EDT EARLY THIS MORNING FOR ST. JOSEPH COUNTY At 230 AM EDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 3 inches of rain have fallen.
+Some locations that will experience flooding include Sturgis, Three Rivers, Constantine, White Pigeon, Centreville, Colon, Nottawa, Flowerfield, Mottville, Leonidas, Mendon, Burr Oak, Wasepi, Fishers Lake, Moore Park, Findley, Fairfax, Clear Lake, Howardsville and Corey Lake.
+Areas of standing water may be slow to recede.
+Use caution traveling early this morning.alerts.weather.gov

 Comments / 0